 History lessons focus on developing historical skills and children working as historians.
 We intend for our children to have real life experiences and learn about history in an active and creative way.
 History is also linked to and explored through Writing, Geography, Art and other curriculum subjects.
 The planning of learning always begins with the skills and knowledge that needs to be taught and enrichment opportunities and opportunities to apply learning are carefully planned.

 We use an enquiry-based approach to explore the past and learn about key periods.
-Within our classrooms, we follow these rich lines of enquiry by answering questions such as What happened to the civilisation of the Maya?
-Studying history in this way inspires children’s curiosity, encourages them to focus on disciplinary skills, such as continuity and change and similarity and difference, to ask critical questions and enables them to have a better understanding of the society in which they live and that of the wider world.
+Within our classrooms, we follow these rich lines of enquiry by answering questions such as Studying history in this way inspires children’s curiosity, encourages them to focus on disciplinary skills, such as continuity and change and similarity and difference, to ask critical questions and enables them to have a better understanding of the society in which they live and that of the wider world.

 At Yardley Wood, History is embedded in our cross-curricular approach to learning from EYFS to KS2.
 Teachers plan sequences of lessons across the unit that will build on and develop the children’s knowledge and skills.

-In Key Stage 1, our curriculum is planned to enable children to continue to expand their awareness of the past, using common words and phrases relating to the passing of time.
+In our curriculum is planned to enable children to continue to expand their awareness of the past, using common words and phrases relating to the passing of time.
 They will start to know where the people and events they study fit within a chronological framework and identify similarities and differences between ways of life in different periods.
 As they progress through the key stage, they will demonstrate a growing confidence and accuracy when using historical vocabulary, such as monarchy, explorer and artefact.

 The impact of our History curriculum can clearly been seen in the children’s Topic books.
 Our rich History curriculum is also evident in the texts that we have selected for our children to read, displays in our classrooms, class assemblies where children have been able share their knowledge with their parents and the historical narratives our children recount.